-The COVID-19 pandemic was an extremely difficult time for all of us however as associated restrictions have been relaxed, proactive steps have been taken over the past couple of to reintroduce some engagement initiatives.
-Details of future engagement opportunities, including face-to-face meetings and events, will be promoted to Governors and Members via appropriate communication channels.
+The COVID-19 pandemic was an extremely difficult time for us all and as associated restrictions have been relaxed, proactive steps have been taken over recent years to reintroduce some engagement initiatives.
+Details of future engagement opportunities, meetings and events, will be promoted to Governors and Members via appropriate communication channels.
 Of note, all Membership and Governor meeting arrangements, which are open to the public, will continue to remain under review to ensure adherence to appropriate infection prevention and control guidance, going forward.